apolloio/apollo-api-docs/source/includes/_enrichment.md

 ### Credit Usage

 The enrich endpoint charges you credits for its usage.
-If a verified email is successfully returned, it will cost you 1 credit.
+If a verified email is successfully returned or the list of personal emails is revealed, it will cost you 1 credit.
 If an email is not found, but Apollo successfully found ALL of the following information: Name, Linkedin Profile, Current Company Information, Apollo will charge a fraction of a credit.
 Typically this is 0.01 credit per successful enrichment without email.
 But it may be higher depending on your specific plan.

 Duplicate enrichments of the same record will not be charged credits.